 The Group uses valuation approaches that maximize the use of observable inputs and minimize the use of unobservable inputs to the extent possible.
 The Group determines fair value based on assumptions that market participants would use in pricing an asset or liability in the principal or most advantageous market.
-When s) Fair value measurements continued considering market participant assumptions in fair value measurements, the following fair value hierarchy distinguishes between observable and unobservable inputs, which are categorized in one of the following levels:
+When considering market participant assumptions in fair value measurements, the following fair value hierarchy distinguishes between observable and unobservable inputs, which are categorized in one of the following levels: